Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 6
+Day - 7

-Align items
+Align content

-By default it is set to stretch.
+By Default it is set to stretch

-It deals with cross axis & needs a height to work.
+It takes the extra space on the cross axis and splits it up & we need a wrap around it to make it work.

-1. Learned about the align-items property.
+1. Learned about arranging the items vertically.
-2. Played with some use cases to get better grip on vertically aligning the item from axis.
+2. Paired it with justify-content to see the magic of working with both the axises.